Beware of Payday Loans

 Payday loans are short-term, high interest loans that are very easy to get.
-It’s convenient to stop at a local cash advance store on the corner if you really want that new TV now…and don’t get paid until next week.
-But don’t do it!
-Let me tell you why.
+Beware of Payday Loans though.
+It may be convenient to stop at a local cash advance store on the corner and tempting if your budget is tight.
+But, you should avoid these high-interest loans, at all costs!
+Consider the facts: